jjvanzon/JJs-Reference-Architecture/patterns/visitors.md

 ﻿---
 title: "🎄 Visitor Pattern"
 image: "/images/visitor-pattern.png"
-description: "The Visitor pattern is great for processing complex recursive tree structures, involving many objects and multiple types of objects.
+description: "The Visitor pattern is good at processing complex recursive tree structures, involving many objects and multiple types of objects.
 It usually translates a tree structure into something else."

 ---